 When it comes to color and style, there seem to be two schools of thought: austere or focal point.
 To the first point, Miller says, “People are looking for sleek and subtle awnings that blend in with the background and are virtually unnoticeable until they are operated.”

 In Seguin’s experience, “Homeowners and designers alike continue to gravitate toward the gray family.
-Beautiful beige, textured looks and blue and gray striped patterns are also popular, complementing an assortment of upholstery fabrics in the same line.”
+Beautiful beige, textured looks and blue In addition, gray striped patterns are also popular matching an assortment of upholstery fabrics in the same line.”
+Moreover, he seems to think that most homeowners with concrete patios (perhaps constructed by the likes of Concrete Ocala Pros as the Concrete Contractor in Ocala FL or other similar companies) often choose gray to complement them.

-Other manufacturers are seeing a move toward bright, eye-catching colors and patterns.
+However, besides gray being the all-time favorite, some manufacturers are also seeing a move toward bright, eye-catching colors and patterns.
 “Textured solid colors such as the Silica patterns offered by Sunbrella are what’s hot right now,” says Bedosky.
 “The awning fabric trends typically follow outdoor furniture trends.
 The basic stripes that you see offered online continue to drop as discerning homeowners look to add form, function and lasting value to their homes.”

 Favored awnings shades and patterns may be somewhat depend on a home’s style, according to Scop.
 “For traditional homes, RetractableAwnings.com is seeing mostly forest green, navy blue and neutrals like black, white and gray in tweeds.
 For colonials, (we get more requests for) reds, greens and dark blues with accent stripes.
 For cottage-style homes, stripes are typically popular, and people with contemporary homes often order brighter colors in yellow and blue.
 For Southwest-type architecture, RetractableAwnings.com mostly installs or ships salmon and beige solution-dyed acrylic for retractable awnings.”